How to Find a Political Campaign Job

 11. Attend a campaign training program: Another way to expand your network while also building the skills to work on a political campaign is to attend campaign training programs.
 We have already written a lot about this, but there really are a lot of opportunities out there that can train you well for little to no money before placing you on a campaign.

 Some organizations that offer campaign staff and management training opportunities include:

 12. Be persistent: More than anything, the best thing that you can do when looking to land a political campaign job is to be persistent.
 For one, this will demonstrate your tenacity.
 But more importantly, it will make sure you are not forgotten by those you network with or by hiring managers reviewing your applications.
 The world of political campaigning is very hectic, and even if a campaign is very interested in hiring you, actually going through the hiring process is almost certainly at the bottom of their list.
 Don’t give up after an unanswered email.
 Be persistent—it will pay off.

 If you get contacted to run a race or operate in a higher capacity on a race in another part of the country, take it.
 You can always come back after the cycle and try again.
-I did this twice and many of my friends did as well.
 There will always be political jobs in DC, so don't be afraid to explore other options early on in your career.